How can you tell the difference between a legitimate short-term lender and a fraud?

 One prominent trick is to charge an application or other pre-processing fee, or even insurance on the loan so that the lender can be compensated should you not pay it back, ask you to wire the money (especially to an individual, not corporate account), and then promptly disappear.
 Legitimate lenders never ask for any fee to be paid by wire.
 Scammers do, because wired funds can never be recovered through a chargeback.
 Another gimmick is to pretend to ask you for a credit history by providing a credit card number, and then use it without your authorization to withdraw funds.
 Or they may ask you for a prepaid debit card so that payments will be untraceable.
 Either way, of course, they’ll promptly disappear after stealing your money.

-If you think you have been victimized by a loan fee scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a loan fee scam, contact the fund recovery experts at MyChargeBack.